-U.S. to change auto safety ratings
+U.S. to unveil change to 5-star safety ratings

 Washington — The head of the National Highway Traffic Safety Administration said the Obama administration will unveil a change in its five-star New Car Assessment Program on Thursday that awards cars and trucks up to five stars in crash tests.